vfarafonov/rates_converter_flutter/README.md

 - I wish to have more time to implement dependency inversion and tests
 - That is possible to select the same currencies on both sides or select the same currency as active.
 For real app I would probably improve UX
+- Had no time for screen layout optimisation, but should not be an issue on most screens